LBNL-ETA/SimulatorToFMU/doc/userGuide/source/installation.rst

      Reopen Command prompt window for your changes to be active.

-   To check if the variables have been correctly added to the system path, type ``python``, ``dymola``, or ``omc`` into a command prompt to see if the right version of Python, Dymola or OpenModelica starts up.
+   To check if the variables have been correctly added to the system path, type ``python``, ``dymola``, or ``omc`` into a command prompt to see if the right version of Python, Dymola, or OpenModelica starts up.

 4. Install Python dependencies by running